 - Add the potatoes, carrots, cayenne and oregano.
 Stir and cook until the carrots and potatoes start to soften.

 - Add the beans with about 1 cup of the water.
 Stir well and cook until the vegetables are tender enough to be mashed.
 Let most of the liquid evaporate and, with a potato masher, mash the filling until it has broken down but is not absolutely smooth.
 You want some chunks of potatoe and beans in there for texture.

 - Stir in the raisins.
 Add salt to taste, and let any remaining water evaporate before turning off the heat.

 Assemble the empanadas

 - Roll out the dough and cut out four six-inch circles from it.
 You might need to reroll the scraps and roll out again to get four circles.

 - Place the empanadas on a baking sheet.
-Brush the tops with a mixure of 1 tbsp olive oil + 1 tbsp soy milk, and bake in a 400-degree oven for about 25-30 minutes until lightly golden-brown.
+Brush the tops with a mixure of 1 tablespoon olive oil + 1 tablespoon soy milk, and bake in a 400-degree oven for about 25-30 minutes until lightly golden-brown.

 - Cool until warm on a rack and then serve.